filakhtov/bigcommerce/README.md

 Additional attention is required to configuration parser.
 There is primitive and non-efficient validation and it should ideally be replaced with much more robust solution.

+Please, take a look on how setters are used inside entities to prevent modification of already persisted entries.
+I like concept of encapsulating such things into entities, but it very much depends on the usage context.

+#### Flickr API is a bit unreliable

+During late stages of extensive testing, I recognized that pagination in Flickr API is not really reliable.
+Total number of pages is varying from request to request and often times there is no images returned from their side.
+As far as I researched across Internet this is known problem, but no solution exists yet.

+#### Configuration loading

+Configuration loading is currently done via unchecked direct file_get_contents() call.
+In real world scenario, a proxy would have been created in a similar way to ``CurlProxy``.
+This is necessary to promote testability and reliability and gives a better control of error handling (exceptions could be thrown instead of issuing a warning).
+At this stage I'm really looking forward for PHP7, as plain errors will be ``Throwable`` and __catchable__.

 #### Configuration class

 I decided to go wigh uniform Configuration container for this project.
 That means, every service that requires some degree of configuration - should expose an interface.
 All these interfaces then will be implemented by single uniform Configuration class.
 As the number of interfaces grows - aggregation of multiple configuration value objects that conforms to separated interfaces and proxied via uniformed class can be applied to reduce complexity.